Time paradoxes

 My second time travel trip; to make sure the Titanic sank!

-It wasn't a dark and stormy night - Time Flies
+It was a dark and stormy night - Time Flies

 Copyright © 2021 · All Rights Reserved · A Vested Interest Website